gyulanemeth/bluefox.email/docs/projects/send-test-email.md

 ---
 title: Send Test Email | bluefox.email documentation
 description: Learn how to send test emails in bluefox.email.
-Test your campaigns with individual contacts or subscriber lists before sending to your entire audience.
+Test your emails with individual contacts or subscriber lists before sending to your entire audience.
 head:
   - - meta
     - name: description
       content: Learn how to send test emails in bluefox.email.
-Test your campaigns with individual contacts or subscriber lists before sending to your entire audience.
+Test your emails with individual contacts or subscriber lists before sending to your entire audience.
   - - meta
     - property: og:title
       content: Send Test Email | bluefox.email documentation
   - - meta
     - property: og:description
       content: Learn how to send test emails in bluefox.email.
-Test your campaigns with individual contacts or subscriber lists before sending to your entire audience.
+Test your emails with individual contacts or subscriber lists before sending to your entire audience.
   - - meta
     - property: og:image
       content: https://bluefox.email/assets/docs-share.png